LazeMSS/tunnelout/README.md

 - `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
 - `--local-host` proxy to a hostname other than localhost
+- `--insecurehost` force the client to accept an insecure connection
+- `--authuser` user this username to authenticate against the server
+- `--authpass` user this password to authenticate against the server

 You may also specify arguments via env variables.
 E.x.